What we do

 The Board of Trustees is advised by a number of specialist, expert panels making recommendations on both policy and individual grant proposals.
 The expert panels continually review our strategy and policy for each of our grant programmes.

 The large majority of our funding is allocated for capital infrastructure, which we define as new build, refurbishment or equipment.
 Almost all of our open programmes are solely for capital projects.
-We do, however, also have a number of carefully targeted programmes funding individuals through academic awards (such as Wolfson Research Professorships and Wolfson Merit Awards) as well as scholarship or bursary programmes.
+We do, however, also have a number of carefully targeted programmes funding individuals through academic awards (such as Wolfson Research Professorships and Wolfson Merit Awards (now the Wolfson Fellowships) as well as scholarship or bursary programmes.
 An important exceptional programme within this context is the Wolfson History Prize, which celebrates outstanding works of history accessible to a general audience.
 It has been awarded annually since 1972.

 Our grant-making is based around four inter-related themes: science & medicine, health & disability, art & humanities and education.
 As far as is possible we attempt to relate these themes to each other.
 Almost all of our funding (some 95%) is allocated to the UK.
 The Foundation's international funding is proactive, and we do not invite speculative applications from outside of the UK.